aptech/docs/docs/CR-for.rst

 and *step* are evaluated only once when the loop initializes and are stored local to the loop.

-The commands :func:`break` and :func:`continue` are supported.
-The :func:`continue` command steps the counter and jumps to the top of the loop.
-The :func:`break` command terminates the current loop.
+The commands `break` and `continue` are supported.
+The `continue` command steps the counter and jumps to the top of the loop.
+The `break` command terminates the current loop.

 The loop terminates when the value of *i* exceeds *stop*.
-If :func:`break` is used to terminate the loop and you want the final value of the counter, you need to assign it to a variable before the :func:`break` statement (see the third example, following).
+If `break` is used to terminate the loop and you want the final value of the counter, you need to assign it to a variable before the `break` statement (see the third example, following).

 ..
-NOTE:: The :func:`for` loop is optimized for speed and much faster than a :func:`do` loop.
+NOTE:: The `for` loop is optimized for speed and much faster than a `do` loop.

 Examples
 ----------------